DavidDudson/Elysium/ROADMAP.md

 - [ ] @Profile - Accumulate statistics about methods that can then be accessed and printed
 - [ ] @Monitor - Like @Profile, except no accumulation, so that graphs can be made from the data etc.
 - [ ] @Debug - Only execute the method during debug sessions
+- [ ] @WhatAmI - Prints what type of Defn the annotee is
 - [ ] @Production - Only execute the method in production
 - [ ] @Benchmark - Generate a benchmark method that will run this method 1 million times